-Tanks in an industrial plant, used to store flammable gases or liquids, are generally designed as steel cylinders with small thickness.
-If the plant is located in a region of high seismicity, the tanks need to resist strong earthquakes without serious damage.
+Tanks in an industrial plant are used to store flammable gases or liquids.
+If the plant is located in a region of high seismicity, they need to resist strong earthquakes without undergoing serious damage.